I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Pat cried her crocodile tears in a fantastic display of emotion when Tom was escorted out of the courtroom following his sentencing.
 The reality, however, was she now had all she ever wanted.

 The Search for Wealth Continues

-Kentwood Farms, the named given to the property upon which Tara sat, was still heavily mortgaged and the debt was owed mostly to Tom’s paternal grandparents, who were lovingly referred to as Papaw and Nona.
+Kentwood Farms, the name given to the property upon which Tara sat, was still heavily mortgaged.
+The debt was owed mostly to Tom’s paternal grandparents, who were lovingly referred to as Papaw and Nona.